Amir Khan Muttaqi: Different Taliban high positions (1999–2021)

 He has held a series of senior positions within the Taliban movement.
 In 1999, he served as a member of the Taliban High Council and was also placed in charge of Kandahar Radio.
 That same year he became Chief of Staff of the Ministry of Foreign Affairs.
 Khan served as Minister of Information and Culture and as a representative of the 1996–2001 Taliban government in United Nations-led talks.
-During that time, a pro-Taliban source says that his "innovative activities" led to "a systematic jihadist publication apparatus against the enemy’s widespread media aggression."
+During that time, a pro-Taliban source says that his "innovative activities" led to "a systematic jihadist publication apparatus against the enemy's widespread media aggression."

 On 17 August 2021, just after the fall of Kabul to the Taliban, he was reported to be in Kabul talking to non-Taliban politicians such as Abdullah Abdullah and Hamid Karzai about forming a government.
 Taliban forces took control of Afghanistan's capital city of Kabul on 15 August 2021 during a military offensive against the Afghan government that had begun in May 2021.

 Minister of Foreign Affairs (2021–present)

 On 7 September 2021, the Taliban announced the first members of a new "acting" government, three weeks after coming to full power with the takeover of Kabul on 15 August.
 Amir Khan Muttaqi was appointed as Afghanistan's acting foreign minister.
 Muttaqi was reappointed on a permanent basis with the rest of the cabinet on 15 August 2025.

 In December 2021, Amir Khan Muttaqi attended a session of the Organisation of Islamic Cooperation Council of foreign ministers as Afghanistan delegate.
-The session were attended by delegations from 57 nations with China, Russia, and United States of America as guest delegations.
+The session was attended by delegations from 57 nations with China, Russia, and the United States as guest delegations.
 Amir Khan discussed with Pakistan prime minister, Imran Khan, regarding the threat of ISIS in the Afghanistan–Pakistan border region.